-Disclosure of Valuer’s Interest:
+Disclosure of Valuer’s Interest

-I, Manoj Manoj Baburao Chalikwarhereby declare that - I have no interest, either direct or indirect, in company.
-Further to state that I do not have relation or any connection with Promoters or Directors or any Shopr of directly or indirectly.
+I, Manoj B. Chalikwar hereby declare that - I have no interest, either direct or indirect, in subject property.
+Further to state that I do not have relation or any connection with Promoters or Directors or any Shopr of the client company, directly or indirectly.
 Further o state that I am independent and in no way related to any officials of Company.

 About the Building: